 Bacon Fat, Butter or Oil

-Along with being gluten-free, the recipe doesn’t call for much fat.
-I’ve made it successfully with 2 teaspoons of bacon grease or melted butter or sometimes a mix of the two.
+Along with being gluten-free, the recipe doesn't call for much fat.
+I've made it successfully with 2 teaspoons of bacon grease or melted butter or sometimes a mix of the two.
 The key thing is that as with my other cornbread recipe, the skillet and the fat need to be very hot, so when you pour in the batter it starts to sizzle and cook around the edges.
-For this recipe, I fry up two or 3 slices of bacon while I’m putting together the cornbread batter and use the still-hot skillet along with a little rendered fat.
+For this recipe, I fry up two or 3 slices of bacon (which do not go into the cornbread) while I'm putting together the cornbread batter and use the still-hot skillet along with a little rendered fat.

 Lowcountry Cornbread Recipe